laurensdewaele/tenso-mobile-app/app/lib/notes.md

 Performance seems acceptable at the moment.
 Except for the initial dialog.
 Try to convert as much as possible to consts.

 ## New workout

 - Keep the pages alive somehow? => state store

-## Buttons

-Make all buttons very big and clickable